George Boudier

-George John Boudier (5 September 1820 – 18 December 1899) was an English amateur cricketer who played first-class cricket from 1840 to 1847.
+George John Boudier (5 September 1820 – 18 December 1899) was an English amateur cricketer who played from 1840 to 1847.

 George Boudier was born at Warwick and educated at Eton College and St John's College, Cambridge.
-Mainly associated with Cambridge University and Cambridge Town Club, he made 17 known appearances in first-class matches.
+Mainly associated with Cambridge University and Cambridge Town Club, he made 17 known appearances in important matches.
 He played for the Gentlemen in the Gentlemen v Players series.

 Boudier later became a clergyman, serving as a Chaplain to the Forces in the Crimean War; he was rector of Ewhurst from 1863 to his death at Ewhurst, Sussex.